 Each County department must reconcile its monetary transactions to its record of receipts.
 All cash and checks received must be deposited in a timely manner with the County Treasurer.
 Deposits and/or transmittals shall bear record of the receipts involved.
-Deposits of receipts shall be made to the County Treasurer weekly.
+Deposits of receipts shall be made to the County Treasurer in the following manner.
+All departments who submit with the County Treasurer over \$200,000 per year shall make deposits on a weekly basis at a minimum.
+All departments who submit with the County Treasurer over \$100,000 but less than \$200,000 per year shall make deposits on a biweekly basis at a minimum.
+All other departments shall make deposits with the County Treasurer on a monthly basis at a minimum.
 The County Treasurer shall be responsible for notifying each department of its deposit requirements under this policy.

-An employee shall immediately inform their Elected Official or Department Head if the cash/checks received and the monetary transactions do not reconcile.
-It shall be the Elected Official's or Department Head's responsibility to make a full investigation into the missing funds and make a written report of the findings to the Finance, Personnel, & Rules Committee.
-The Finance, Personnel, & Rules Committee will contact the fraud division of the State of Michigan Department of Treasury, when required.
+An employee shall immediately inform their Department Head if the cash/checks received and the monetary transactions do not reconcile.
+It shall be the Department Head's responsibility to make a full investigation into the missing funds and make a written report of the findings to the Finance Committee and the Personnel Committee.
+The Finance Committee will contact the fraud division of the State of Michigan Department of Treasury, when required.

-Action may be taken against any employee(s) involved if deemed necessary by their Elected Official, Department Head, or the Finance, Personnel, & Rules Committee.
+Action may be taken against any employee(s) involved if deemed necessary by their Department Head, the Finance Committee and the Personnel Committee.
 Such action may be disciplinary or legal prosecution.

-Under no circumstances may any person, either Elected Official, Department Head or employee, "borrow" from funds on hand for personal use.
+Under no circumstances may any person, either Department Head or employee, "borrow" from funds on hand for personal use.
 Such "borrowing" will be considered as theft and will be grounds for dismissal and/or prosecution.
 In addition, said funds shall not be used for any office purchases.

-Under no circumstances may any person, either Elected Official, Department Head or employee exchange personal checks for cash on hand.
+Under no circumstances may any person, either Department Head or employee exchange personal checks for cash on hand.
 Such an exchange shall be considered as inappropriate behavior and shall be grounds for dismissal.